prodaft/cradle/docs/developer_guide/logging.rst

 These methods are:

 - ``log_login_success``: Logs a successful login request
-- ``log_entity_creation``: Logs a successful entity creation request
+- ``log_entry_creation``: Logs a successful entry creation request
-- ``log_entity_deletion``:  Logs a successful entity deletion request
+- ``log_entry_deletion``:  Logs a successful entry deletion request
 - ``log_failed_responses``: Logs a failed request

-The ``LoggingUtils`` class additionally implements a private helper method ``__format_nginx_log`` that returns a properly formatted log entry according to the nginx style based on the provided data.
+The ``LoggingUtils`` class additionally implements a private helper method ``__format_nginx_log`` that returns a properly formatted log artifact according to the nginx style based on the provided data.
 All methods described previously use this method for formatting.

-To extend this functionality with additional use cases, you should create a new method for each type of log entry that takes the same parameters as mentioned above and logs the desired action to the logger of choice.
+To extend this functionality with additional use cases, you should create a new method for each type of log artifact that takes the same parameters as mentioned above and logs the desired action to the logger of choice.
 To keep the consistency of the code, use the ``__format_nginx_log`` method for formatting the log message and provide it the following parameters:

 - ``request``: The request that is logged
 - ``status``: The status of the response